 Healthy people under the age of 65 may have the corona vaccine if they wish to do so.

 Contact with others

-People in risk groups must assess the risk of infection against the need of contact with others, and decide which measures are suitable to visit family and friends, based on one's own risk of a severe disease course from respiratory tract infections, how widespread local transmission is, how many social contact they have had recently, their vaccination status and whether they have newly arisen respiratory tract infections.
+People in risk groups must assess the risk of infection against the need of contact with others, and decide which measures are suitable to visit family and friends, based on one's own risk of a severe disease course from respiratory tract infections, how widespread local transmission is, their contact patterns, recent COVID-19 disease, their vaccination status and whether they have newly arisen respiratory tract infections.

-In times of widespread transmission in society, people in risk groups and those who are unvaccinated are recommended to use face masks where they cannot maintain a distance.
+In times of widespread transmission in society, people in risk groups can use face masks where they cannot maintain a distance.

-People with symptoms of a cold or respiratory tract infection are recommended to use face masks when caring for or visiting people in risk groups.
+People with newly arisen symptoms of a cold or respiratory tract infection are recommended to use face masks if they need to care for or visit people in risk groups.